 What these systems cannot do—and what remains uniquely human—is determine what is worth doing in the first place.
 They cannot independently identify which problems merit attention, which strategies align with organizational values, or which approaches will resonate with stakeholders.
 They lack the contextual understanding, ethical framework, and strategic vision required to make these determinations.

-Consider the financial analyst whose value traditionally derived from technical modeling skills.
+As noted already, the financial analyst traditionally created value from technical modeling skills.
 As AI systems increasingly automate complex financial calculations, the analyst’s competitive advantage shifts toward identifying which factors merit analysis, which comparisons yield strategic insights, and how findings translate into investment decisions.
 The technical implementation—the how—becomes commoditized, while judgment about what to analyze becomes the primary value driver.

 This pattern repeats across knowledge work domains.
 In marketing, AI can generate endless variations of campaign materials, but cannot determine which messaging will align with brand values and audience expectations.
 In software development, AI can produce functional code based on specifications but cannot identify which features will deliver genuine user value.
 In healthcare, AI can analyze diagnostic images with remarkable accuracy but cannot integrate these findings with the full context of patient well-being.